It’s got a bit of everything

 With its steamy summers and cold, damp winters, the climate in Florence is far from ideal, but for someone who grew up in Northern Ireland where the weather is various degrees of wet all year round, it’s a dream.
 Spring and autumn can be truly lovely and while they are still stoking up the central heating back in the UK, we are often able to eat lunch outside here in February and November.
 Winters can get quite cold, but the sun is never absent for too long, and that’s what makes the difference to me.
 Find out When to go to Florence.

 July and August can be unbearably hot and humid, but temperature aside, it’s not a bad time to visit.
-The prices of Florence hotels dip, the crowds ease up and a whole host of summer venues and activities come into play to keep those of us who choose to stick it out entertained.
+The prices of Florence Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Florence dip, the crowds ease up and a whole host of summer venues and activities come into play to keep those of us who choose to stick it out entertained.
 Nightlife moves outdoors to take advantage of long, balmy evenings and no-one minds if your post-lunch siesta lasts all afternoon.

 Catch a traditional festival